dimaunx/ocpup/README.md

 **username** is the current user that executes the tool.

-The config must include at least two clusters and one cluster with **submarinerType=broker** set.
+The config must include at least two clusters and one of the clusters must have **submarinerType=broker** set.
 The broker cluster will also operate as a gateway cluster.

 ## Update submariner deployment: